WyzalDev/EasyTooltip/README.md

 * You didn't write full class name when deal with mapping.

 ## MVVM Based
-Lib uses MVVM patter and for data-binding uses R3.
+Lib uses MVVM pattern and for data-binding uses R3.

 ![Model](ReadmeContent/Model.PNG)